abhiTronix/vidgear/README.md

 > *WebGear is a powerful ASGI Video Streamer API, that transfers live video frames to any web browser on the network in real-time.*

-WebGear API provides a flexible abtract asyncio wrapper around [Starlette][starlette] ASGI library and easy access to its various components independently.
+WebGear API provides a flexible abstract asyncio wrapper around [Starlette][starlette] ASGI library and easy access to its various components independently.
 Thereby implementing the ability to flexibly interact with the Starlette's ecosystem of shared middleware and mountable applications & seamless access to its various Response classes, Routing tables, Static Files, Templating engine(with Jinja2), etc.

 WebGear can acts as robust _Live Video Streaming Server_ that can stream live video frames to any web browser on a network in real-time.
 It also auto-generates necessary data files for its default template and provides us the freedom to easily alter its [_performance parameters and routing tables_][advanced-webgear-wiki] according to our applications while handling errors robustly.